 1. Attendance 6.
 Productivity

 2. Character 7.
 Organizational Skills

 3. Teamwork 8.
 Communication

 4. Appearance 9.
 Cooperation

+5. Attitude 10.
+Respect

 The Tennessee College of Applied Technology has incorporated a worker characteristic course focusing on the worker characteristics to be taught each term.
-These sessions are conducted throughout the term weekly, depending on the class schedule.
+These sessions are conducted throughout the term, depending on the class schedule.
 Each student will receive a worker characteristics course grade, which will be recorded on the student's transcript.